-Aceable recently partnered with The Princeton Review to offer families exclusive discounts on college readiness courses, including ACT and SAT prep.
+Aceable recently partnered with Kaplan to offer families exclusive discounts on college readiness courses, including ACT and SAT prep.
 We wanted to learn more about college entrance exams, so we spoke with SAT expert Debbie Stier, author of The Perfect Score Project, which chronicles her journey in taking the SAT seven times as an adult.
 Stier decided to go through the SAT process in an effort to help her son achieve the best score possible on the test.
 With her help, he improved his score by 540 points.
 Here’s Stier’s advice for parents who have a child due to take the SAT this year.

 When Is The Best Time to Start Preparing for the SAT?